 Due to the large number (1000+) of courses to be scheduled in only eight exam days, the Office of the Registrar can not consider the above stated conflict rules when building the final exam schedule.

 Classroom assignments for final exams are posted on the Office of the Registrar website two (2) weeks prior to the start of final exams.
 Classroom assignments are made from the requests indicated on each department's Course Offering Schedule Review.
-For courses added to the schedule after completion of the schedule review, or for any changes to classroom use plans, please contact Chris Higgins, Classroom and Scheduling Manager, at firstname.lastname@example.org.
+For final exams added to the schedule after completion of the schedule review, or for any changes to classroom use plans, please contact email@example.com.

 The Office of the Registrar may be unable to assign a classroom for a request received less than two weeks prior to the start of the exam period.

-If you have any other questions about the final exam schedule, please contact Debra Roberts at email@example.com.
+If you have any questions about the final exam schedule or classroom assignments, please contact firstname.lastname@example.org.